 FOOD DECORATING EXPRESS

 In this fast paced 30 minute class learn a broad set of decorating techniques and develop skills you can use for all your decorating projects from cookies to cupcakes to cakes.
 Campers will not eat during class but may bring home some of their treats.
-New for 2019 – Single Period Class
+Single Period Class

 FOOD DECORATING EXPRESS II

 In this fast paced 30 minute class students who have already taken Food Decorating Basics will learn more advanced techniques and work on group projects.
-New for 2019 – Single Period Class
+Single Period Class

 Explore many types of beading - loom, off loom and stringing to create your own jewelry with a focus on finishing and findings.
 Something for all skill levels.